-Konica Minolta Introduces AccurioPress C14000 Series High-Volume Production Presses
+Konica Minolta Introduces AccurioPress C14000 Series High-volume Production Presses

-Commercial printing leader offers higher total productivity and efficiency with its fastest cutsheet toner device
+Commercial Printing Leader Offers Higher Total Productivity and Efficiency with its Fastest Cutsheet Toner Device

-/EIN News/ -- MISSISSAUGA, Ontario, Oct.
-23, 2019 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) a leader in industrial and commercial printing and packaging solutions, today announced the premiere of its new AccurioPress C14000 series.
+/EIN News/ -- Ramsey, NJ, Oct.
+23, 2019 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, today announced the premiere of its new AccurioPress C14000 series.
 The product reveal was broadcast live from PRINTING United in Dallas, Texas to a worldwide audience.

 The 140 ppm AccurioPress C14000 and 120 ppm AccurioPress C12000 were designed from the ground up to be digital print factories.
 The products demonstrate Konica Minolta’s mission to support the transformation of its clients, creating solutions together that expand and streamline their businesses through advanced automation, fewer human touchpoints and higher productivity with tangible effect leading to increased, high-quality output with less waste.